-After what has been a markedly quiet few years, Eminem was suddenly thrust back into the public eye last week with his stunning, anti-Trump freestyle delivered at the BET Hip-Hop Awards.
+After what had been a markedly quiet few years, Eminem was suddenly thrust back into the public eye nearly two years ago with his stunning, anti-Trump freestyle delivered at the BET Hip-Hop Awards in October 2017.
 For those that had let Slim Shady fade into the subconscious, it was a stark reminder that the emcee is not only a living legend, but remains one of the most crucial – and controversial – voices hip-hop has to offer.
 His righteous anger is truly second to none.

-In light of his sudden resurgence, now seems as good a time as any to turn back the clock and revisit the very best Eminem songs.
+Since bursting back on the scene, the rapper has dropped two new albums — 2017’s Revival and 2018’s Kamikaze — and courted controversy for his abrasive sonic style.
+There’s no better time to turn back the clock and revisit the very best Eminem songs.
 From his radio-juggernauts that still get airplay to his early, legacy-building tracks to the deep cuts that just missed the mark, we’ve tallied them all up to determine the most essential tracks from the Detroit rapper’s ever-growing catalogue of excellence.

-Without further ado, these are our picks for the Top 25 Best Eminem Songs.
+Without further ado, these are our picks for Eminem’s best songs of all time.

 25. “Encore/Curtains Down”